Canon R6 vs Nikon Z6 II

 |2.||Nikon Z6 II||Y||stereo / mono||Y||Y||micro||3.2||Y||-||Y|

 Both the R6 and the Z6 II are recent models that are part of the current product line-up.
 The Z6 II replaced the earlier Nikon Z6, while the R6 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon R6 Manual (free pdf) or the online Nikon Z6 II Manual.
+Further information on the features and operation of the R6 and Z6 II can be found, respectively, in the Canon R6 Manual (free pdf) or the online Nikon Z6 II Manual.